2nd guilty plea planned in alleged plot to kidnap Whitmer

-DETROIT (AP) — A man charged in an alleged plot to kidnap Michigan Gov. Gretchen Whitmer has agreed to plead guilty, according to documents filed Monday, leaving four people to face trial in March.
+DETROIT (AP) — A man charged in an alleged plot to kidnap Michigan Gov. Gretchen Whitmer has agreed to plead guilty, according to documents filed Monday, giving prosecutors a second insider who could be a key witness at a March trial.

 Kaleb Franks said he willfully conspired with five other men to kidnap the Democratic governor before FBI agents stepped in and arrested the group in October 2020.
-The government said they wanted to kidnap Whitmer because of their disgust over COVID-19 restrictions.
+The government said they wanted to kidnap Whitmer because of their disgust over her COVID-19 restrictions.

-Franks said he “was not entrapped or induced to commit any crimes” by undercover agents or informants working for the government.
+Franks said he “was not entrapped or induced to commit any crimes” by undercover agents or informants.
 He signed a document agreeing to plead guilty as charged.

 Ty Garbin pleaded guilty in 2021 and was sentenced to slightly more than six years in prison.

+Franks acknowledged that he was deeply involved in the scheme, which included outdoor training with firearms in Wisconsin and Michigan and scouting Whitmer’s second home in northern Michigan.

+In August 2020, less than two months before their arrest, Franks said he and a co-defendant “discussed their frustration with people who advocated anti-government action but were unwilling to use force themselves.”

-The plea deal suggests that Franks, like Garbin, could be another key witness for prosecutors at the March 8 trial.
+The plea deal suggests Franks, like Garbin, could offer crucial testimony against the four remaining defendants at the March 8 trial in Grand Rapids.
 While there is no agreement on the length of his prison sentence, Franks could be rewarded if he “materially and substantially assists” the government.

 When the kidnapping case was filed in 2020, it added even more heat to the final weeks of a tumultuous election season.